 Individual events are offered for all strokes, and relay events are offered to athletes in two of three levels.
 SONC offers walking and flotation events for athletes of lower ability.

 SONC also offers relay events in the Unified Sports model, featuring athletes with and without intellectual disabilities (called Unified Partners) to compete together.

 Athletes may select up to three events from Level 1, Level 2, or Level 3, but must stay within their level.
-Athletes competing in Level 2 or Level 3 events are eligible for two relay team events.
+Athletes competing in Level 2 or Level 3 events are eligible for on relay team event.

 Relay Team Events (Traditional & Unified Sports)

-SONC Summer Games is the state-level competition features six sports and takes place in Raleigh typically the first weekend in June.
+SONC Summer Games is the state-level competition features six sports and takes place in Raleigh typically the first weekend after Memorial Day.

 The Special Olympics Multi-State Aquatics Invitational is hosted by Special Olympics Wake County.
 This event features aquatics athletes from surrounding states, as well as some from as far as Ohio.
-It is typically held the last Saturday of March.
+It is typically held the late March.

 Summer Games Sport Registration Forms

 Below are the sport-specific registration forms which must be submitted by the local program coordinator along with the remainder of the Summer Games registration.

 These volunteers advise SONC staff regarding sport rule modifications, competition and also train coaches in their sport!
 For more information on the aquatics sport development team, contact one of the members below or Lauren Saulter, SONC staff liaison.